 - If you have signs of infection (redness, heat, pus).

-- If bandage/tape causes severe itching, blistering, or pain.
+- If bandage or tape causes severe itching, blistering, or pain.

 - If you have breathing problems or suspect sleep apnoea.